 The way things perfectly happen sometimes has surprised me more than once.
 This time, I got a combo of two interesting coincidences.
 My last scuba diving trip before moving from France to Scotland was in Italy, to dive the underwater archaeological park of Baia near Naples.
-My first trip after moving back from Scotland to France is again to dive another underwater landmark of Italy: Portofino Marine Protected Area (MPA).
-Portofino is famous for its underwater Christ statue, which is the original model of the one I saw while diving John Pennekamp Park in Key Largo, Florida only 6 months before!
+My first trip after moving back from Scotland to France was again to dive in another underwater landmark of Italy: Portofino Marine Protected Area (MPA).
+Portofino became first famous for its underwater Christ statue, which is the original model of the one I saw while diving at the John Pennekamp Park in Key Largo, Florida, only 6 months before!

-Portofino: A voluntary marine protected area for more than 15 years
+Portofino: A voluntary marine protected area since 1999

 The Portofino MPA was created in 1999 and includes the shores of the villages of Camogli, Portofino and Santa Margherita Ligure.
 For more than 15 years, the area has been a successful example of how you can protect the marine ecosystem, lead scientific research and boost economic development at the same time.